sbslee/pypgx/docs/cli.rst

    Positional arguments:
      gene                  Target gene.
-     vcf                   VCF file.
+     vcf                   Input VCF file.

    Optional arguments:
      -h, --help            Show this help message and exit.
      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --path PATH           Create plots in this directory.
      --samples TEXT [TEXT ...]
                            Specify which samples should be included for analysis by providing a text file (.txt, .tsv, .csv, or .list) containing one sample per line.
 Alternatively, you can provide a list of samples.
      --ymin FLOAT          Y-axis bottom.
      --ymax FLOAT          Y-axis top.